atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-server.md

 - High CPU with 8 GB of RAM (4 GB for GitLab Server, and 4 GB for GitLab Runner)

-## Installing the Omnibus package
+## Installing the package

-We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab EE (Community Edition) until you install an EE license to enable the additional EE features.
+We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab CE (Community Edition) until you install an EE license to enable the additional EE features.
 This makes upgrading to EE a breeze.